Potatoes Offer Healthy Sustainability

 Potatoes can be planted in early spring, usually during the month of March here in North Carolina.
 They like cool weather.
 In northern climates, potato crops can be planted when dandelions bloom in the fields, while others plant on St. Patrick’s Day.
 If an unexpected freeze occurs, cover any seedlings or young plants with old blankets, towels or sheets.

-The recommended way to plant potatoes is to find a well-drained, fertile site.
+The recommended way to plant is to find a well-drained, fertile site.
 If the soil is rocky or compact, place the seed potatoes on the ground and cover them with mulch instead of soil, using hay or straw, leaves or grass clippings.
 I used an organic method of weed control by placing the seed pieces on the soil surface and covering them with about six inches of straw.
 The sprouts emerged through the straw and weed growth was inhibited.
 This worked well and kept the tubers cool, the soil moist and were easy to harvest.

 Because my site is about one acre, I surrounded it with chicken wire fencing.
 I used the old-fashioned trenching method and then hilled them, just as you would with mulch.
 Hilling also discourages weeds and gradually creates sufficient space for the tubers to develop.